tanaerao/bench-calls/README.md

 *Performance<sub>CO</sub> ~ N(0,1<sup>2</sup>)*

-RS is consistent with the folk wisdom because whether or not one number is greater than another is clearly independent of the value of some third number.
-The model is intended to evaluate the hypothesis that motion bias in and of itself (i.e., in an otherwise completely random set of calls) can cause increased proportion of bench calls of sufficient magnitude to fully explain the empirical observations.

 The performance scores of each team are then ranked from greatest to least.
 As per the usual scoring system in BP debating, the first ranked team receives 3 points, the second ranked team receives 2 points, the third ranked team receives 1 point, and the last ranked team receives 0 points.
+The folk wisdom is met in this model, because whether or not A > B is clearly independent of C, where A, B, and C are normally distributed random variables with constant mean and variance.

 Having simulated, for a given RS, a large number of calls, I then record the mean points won by government teams, and the proportion of bench calls.
 For example, Call C is not a bench call, and the government teams win an average of 1.5 points.